Hoang-LamPham/ReflectanceRCWA/README.md

-## Features
+## RCWA
-Fast Rigorous Coupled-Wave Analysis (RCWA) for nanostructure simulations
+Rigorous Coupled-Wave Analysis (RCWA) for nanostructure simulations
 * Fast simulations for multilayers
-* Simple, easy to use: we need only 2 lines for the main part of the simulation
+* Simple, easy to use: only 2 lines are needed for the main part of the simulation

 ## Multilayer simulations: